California Money Transmitter License

 Who Regulates the License?

-The regulator that governs the money transmitter license in California is California Department of Business Oversight.
+The regulator that governs the money transmitter license in California is the Department of Financial Protection and Innovation (DFPI).

 The Nationwide Mortgage Licensing System handles all new license applications, fee submissions, and all other related matters.
 You can find application instructions and other details on this page which also provides a checklist for new license applicants.

-The checklist fully explains the whole application process for money services business operating in California and includes the following:
+The checklist fully explains the whole application process for money services businesses operating in California and includes the following:

 - General Information